JavonDavis/POEditor-Android-Translator/README.md

 ![Alt text](/screenshots/poeditorscreenshot3.png "POEditor Screenshot translation")

-Now let's export this, the exported data looks like this
+Now let's export this as a csv, the exported data looks like this

 ```
 Dog,Perro